HDFGroup/wikidata/README.md

 ## Example

+List subjects that are capable of reading or writing [HDF](https://www.wikidata.org/wiki/Q1069215):

 ```sparql
 SELECT DISTINCT ?x ?xLabel ?url WHERE {
   { ?x wdt:P1072 wd:Q1069215 . }       # Something that can read HDF